rvennam/check-scanner/workshop/part1-learn_openshift/exercise-deploy-processor.md

-## Deploy Check Processor application
+## Deploy the Check Processor application

 1. Confirm you're in the **Developer** view.
 Make sure your `check-scanner` project is selected and click **+Add**